JeremyMorgan/OpenCV_Compress_Image_Tutorial/README.md

-# OpenCV_Compress_Image_Tutorial
-How to Compress Images with OpenCV
+# How to Compress Images with OpenCV

+Here is the sample code from my article, [The Complete Guide to Image Compression with OpenCV](https://github.com/JeremyMorgan/OpenCV_Compress_Image_Tutorial)

+There are a few things here to play around with to experiment with image compression.